learn-co-curriculum/phase-0-intro-to-css/README.md

 - Is this the most important header in the whole HTML document?

 The last few questions deal with structure, hierarchy, and meaning.
-These are the perspectives of the content layer (HTML).
+These are the concerns of the content layer (HTML).

 When we write CSS, we focus on esthetic and functional considerations.
 When we write HTML, we focus on structure, hierarchy, and meaning.